 Gold is a chemical element with the symbol Au and atomic number 79.
-It's a bright, slightly orange-yellow, dense, soft, malleable, and ductile metal in its pure form.
-Gold is a transition metal, part of group 11 elements, and classified as a noble metal, making it one of the least reactive elements.
-It remains solid under standard conditions.
+It is a bright, slightly orange-yellow, dense, soft, malleable, and ductile metal.
+Gold is a transition metal, a group 11 element, and a noble metal.
+It is one of the least reactive chemical elements, second only to platinum in its inertness.
+Gold is solid under standard conditions.

-The first written reference to gold was recorded in the 12th Dynasty of Ancient Egypt around 1900 BC.
+Around 1900 BC, the first written reference to gold was recorded in the 12th Dynasty of Ancient Egypt.

-The Second Boer War of 1899–1901 between the British Empire and the Afrikaner Boers was at least partly over the rights of miners and possession of the gold wealth in South Africa.
+The Second Boer War, which ended in 1901, between the British Empire and the Afrikaner Boers, was at least partly fought over the rights of miners and possession of the gold wealth in South Africa.

 75% of the presently accounted for gold has been extracted since 1910.

-In September 1919, the Gold Fixing in London, a procedure providing a daily benchmark price for gold, originated.
+In September 1919, the Gold Fixing procedure in London originated, providing a daily benchmark price to the gold industry.

 In 1924, Japanese physicist Hantaro Nagaoka achieved the first synthesis of gold from mercury through neutron bombardment.

-In 1941, an American team, unaware of Nagaoka's earlier work, replicated the synthesis of gold from mercury via neutron bombardment, confirming that the produced isotopes of gold were radioactive.
+In 1941, an American team independently replicated Nagaoka's experiment, synthesizing gold from mercury and confirming that the resulting isotopes were radioactive.

 Two-thirds of the presently accounted for gold has been extracted since 1950.

-In 1961, a pool of US and European banks agreed to manipulate the gold market to prevent further currency devaluation due to increased gold demand.
+By 1961, maintaining the fixed gold price was difficult, leading US and European banks to form a pool to manipulate the market and prevent further currency devaluation against increased gold demand.

-In 1968, the afternoon fixing was introduced to provide a gold price when US markets are open.
+In 1968, the afternoon fixing was introduced in London to provide a gold price when US markets are open.

-After the Nixon Shock of August 15, 1971, the price of gold began to increase significantly.
+After the Nixon Shock on 15 August 1971, the price of gold began to increase significantly.

 In 1971, the United States refused to redeem its dollars in gold, leading world governments to abandon gold standards and direct convertibility of currencies to gold.

-In 1971, the world gold standard was abandoned for a fiat currency system following the Nixon shock measures.
+In 1971, the world gold standard was abandoned for a fiat currency system after the Nixon shock measures were implemented, marking a significant shift in monetary policy.

 In 1980, Glenn Seaborg successfully transmuted several thousand atoms of bismuth into gold at the Lawrence Berkeley Laboratory.